-Having a defibrillator nearby when in an emergency however, can drastically increase the chances of survival.
-This site assessment form is designed to help identify where the defibrillator should be stored on site, who is at highest risk and who is trained ask a first aider to assist should a defibrillator need to be used.
+Thankfully, defibrillators drastically increase chances of survival so, having one installed nearby can be a true life saver.
+This site assessment form is designed to identify where your defibrillator should be stored on site, who is at the highest risk and who is the trained first aider should a defibrillator need to be used.

 Why may you need an AED?

-Below are a few factors which may determine why you want an AED:
+Just a few examples of why you may consider an AED:

-- Staff member has previously suffered a sudden cardiac arrest
+- Someone in the building has previously suffered a sudden cardiac arrest

 AED Coordinator: Title: